 The only notable aspect of the movie is how custom tailored it is for the Chinese audience.
 Several of the main characters are Chinese, Mandarin is spoken throughout, and the main set piece action sequence at the end is on a Chinese beach.
-The strategy has paid off though, The Meg has made one and a half times as much as the domestic box office.
+The strategy has paid off though, The Meg has made one and a half times as much in China as the domestic box office.

 Is The Meg Worth Seeing?

 The Meg would be a great movie to watch on cable.
 It’s not necessary to see it in theaters unless you are really into monster movies.
 It is a truly average popcorn movie that is tailored to mass appeal.
 The plot doesn’t have a lot of “bite.”
 All of the deaths are righteous or noble.

 In summary, This movie is great for middle-aged dads that like shark week and drinking beer.
 If you like dumb monster movies, then this will be a fine notch in your belt.